 IMHO, the default style is only supposed to be applied when adding a raw table from the PG connection dialog or the browser dock.
 Overriding a project file is not something we usually expect.
 Please correct me if I misunderstood your description.

-#6 Updated by Bruce Steedman over 2 years ago
+#6 Updated by Bruce Steedman almost 3 years ago

 Thanks for looking at this Giovanni